monkinng9/Docs-to-quiz/README.md

-# Document to Quiz Generator
+# Document to Quiz Generator via CrewAI

 ## Overview
 This educational project is designed to transform documents into interactive quizzes, helping learners engage with and retain information more effectively.